janxavierv17/janxavierv17/README.md

 👋 Hi, I’m @janxavierv17 who is now an official Full-Stack Developer. <br/>
 🌱 I am always learning and expanding my knowledge to become a better developer.
 - 👀  The technologies and Stack I use:
-  - MongoDB ExpressJS React library NodeJS
+  - MongoDB, ExpressJS, React, and NodeJS
   -  Styled-components

 - 📫 You can reach me through the following.